He Didn’t: An “Arrested Development” Writer On Twitter’s Most-Used Political Meme

 — Ana Defillo (@adefillo) May 10, 2017

-Even before the presidency launched in earnest–in fact, even before the election–the joke galvanized online in the form of “Trump-rested Development.”
+Even before the inauguration–in fact, even before the election–the joke galvanized online in the form of “Trump-rested Development.”
 It was a nifty bit of editing that combined footage from the 2016 presidential debates with a cascading chorus of Ron Howard corrections, backed by the Arrested Development score.

-This video might have been the moment an occasional Twitter form crystallized into an full-blown political meme.
+This video might have been the moment an occasional Twitter form crystallized into a full-blown political meme.
 And as the Trumpian untruths have piled up month after month, the momentum has showed no signs of slowing down.

 Narrator: He didn't. https://t.co/4BsNEJboQA